marcelosousa/marcelosousa/README.md

 ### Hi!
 I'm Marcelo from Explore.dev 👋

-I am working [Reviewpad](https://reviewpad.com) on a code review product to help developers easily understand and review code written by others.
+I am working on [Reviewpad](https://reviewpad.com), a code review product that helps developers easily understand and review code written by others.

 I am very fortunate to be part of an awesome team of:
 :four_leaf_clover:&nbsp;&nbsp;Fellow developers who believe [Explore.dev](https://explore.dev/) can improve the life of other developers